VA appraisal requirements

-An appraisal from a VA-certified appraiser is required for a VA purchase loan for two reasons.
+An appraisal from a VA-certified appraiser is required with a VA loan for two reasons.
 It’s used to establish the home’s fair market value and determine if it meets the VA’s Minimum Property Requirements.

 - Fair market value – This is the amount a buyer might pay for a house without factoring in supply and demand conditions that could otherwise influence the asking price.